 Or maybe you see the content strategy on a celebrity entrepreneur’s Instagram account and find out that it only showcases their lifestyle.

 Yes, people may be interested to know how you do what you do, but that doesn’t immediately sell them on your products or services.
 However, when used as part of a bigger system, it can move people closer to the sale.

 Do you notice the pattern here?

 One content type is not enough.
 But you don’t need to pump out a lot of content.

-Actually, if you do it the right way, you can create your content once and then you will only need to add to it from time to time.
+Actually, if you do it the right way, you can create your content once, and then you will only need to add to it from time to time.

-Here’s what you need to create content that sells:
+How to write content that sells:

 This is what I call the 3-lane marketing method.
 More on this later.

 There are people that literally all their social media and everything that they do is personal stories, personal beliefs, and lifestyle posts, right?